Maurice Ross

-Maurice Alexander Ross (born 3 February 1981) is a Scottish football player and coach, who is currently the manager of Cowdenbeath.
+Maurice Alexander Ross (born 3 February 1981) is a Scottish football coach and a former player.

 Ross made his first senior appearance in professional football in February 2000 and played for eleven different clubs: Rangers, Sheffield Wednesday, Wolverhampton Wanderers, Millwall, Viking, Kocaelispor, Aberdeen, Beijing Guoan, Motherwell, Livingston and FK Vidar.
 In his time with Rangers he won all the domestic honours in Scotland.
 He played predominantly at right back and was capped by the Scotland national team 13 times.